arnaudbos/i-rant/content/loom-part-2-blocking.md

 I hope you understand a little more about blocking calls and context switches after reading this.

-In the next part, we will take a look at asynchronous calls.
+In the [next part][part-3], we will take a look at asynchronous calls.

 [part-0]: ../loom-part-0-rationale
 [part-1]: ../loom-part-1-scheduling